All Episodes

 It reached into Latin America to slap Venezuela.

-It swept death, greed, and destruction across Africa into Eastern Congo.
+It swept death, greed, and destruction across Africa into eastern Congo.

 And it breathes occupation onto the peoples of Iraq and Palestine.

-Cynthia McKinney, and here's uh here's here's one more uh we'll comment on these here in just a second.
+And we'll comment on these here in just a second.

-Here's her second bite.
+Here's our second bite.

-A cruel wind blows across America, starting in Texas and Montana, and sweeping across America's heartland.
+A cruel wind blows across America, starting in Texas and Montana and sweeping across America's heartland.

-It settled here in Washington, D.C.
-And despite our presence today, it continues to bumper to buffet and batter the American people.
+And despite our presence today, it continues to buffer, to buffet and batter the American people.

 This cruel wind blew disenfranchisement into Florida and Ohio.